 The three-day Dhungri Mela takes place in honor of Goddess Hadimba's birthday in Manali.
 She was the wife of Bhima, one of the five Pandavas brothers from the great Hindu epic the Mahabharata.
 Her temple is one of the most important ones in the region, and gods and goddesses from surrounding villages are carried in procession to attend the celebrations.
 A fairground is set up with stalls and carnival rides as well.
 The festival involves much singing and dancing, including performances of the Kullu Natti folk dance.
 It provides an interesting glimpse of local culture.

 Ooty is a popular hill station in Tamil Nadu.
-Every May it comes alive with the Summer Festival.
-Activities include the annual Fruit Show at Sim's Park in Coonoor and the Flower Show at Ooty Botanical Gardens.
-To get there, take the Nilgiri Mountain Railway toy train.
+Every May, it comes alive with the Summer Festival.
+The top events are the Spice Show at Gudalur, Vegetable Show at Nehru Park in Kotagiri, Rose Show at the Government Rose Garden, Fruit Show at Sim's Park in Coonoor and the famous Flower Show at Ooty Botanical Gardens.
+There will also be a night bazaar on Commercial Road.
+To get to Ooty, take the Nilgiri Mountain Railway toy train.

 - Where: Ooty and surrounding areas, Tamil Nadu.

-- Read More: 11 Top Tamil Nadu Tourist Places
+- Read More: 19 Top Tamil Nadu Tourist Places.

 This grand finale of summer temple festivals in Kerala's Palakkad-Thrissur region is a scaled down version of the famous Thrissur Pooram.
 Two local groups lead the celebrations and compete with each other to stage the most impressive procession towards the temple, accompanied by decorated elephants and traditional musicians.
 There are also fire works and cultural performances.